tlensk/HMM/README.md

 <p align="center"><img width="354" height="517" alt="Figure 6." src="https://github.com/user-attachments/assets/e36dc63b-5545-45af-ba68-51cfab93b5b1" /></p>
 <p align="center"><strong>Fig.6.</strong> CF domain connection diagrams for the seven tail tip types.</p>

+#### 3. Materials and methods

+<p>We analyzed the tail tip proteins encoded by each of the 429 panel phages with the following strategy in order to discover systematic similarities and differences among very these extremely diverse siphophage tail tips with the hope of understanding their diversity in more detail and organizing them into coherent groups:</p>

+<strong>1.
+Gene synteny points out tail tip protein candidates.</strong>  It has long been known that small to medium sized tailed phages (genome sizes under about 100,000 bp) have genes arranged in particular conserved orders according to their functions (Casjens, Sherwood & Hendrix, 1974).
+Siphophage tails are an especially good example of such a common gene order.
+However, the specific functions of tail genes have only been experimentally studied in a very small number of phages.
+In phage lambda where the tip assembly genes have been most highly studied by genetic and biochemical means, the six contiguous members of the H, M, L, K, I and J gene cluster are essential for tail tip assembly.
+We thus began our analysis by assuming the phages in the have similar gene orders, even though most previous annotations of siphophage genomes have failed to predict functions for a large number of the genes in this cluster.
+When no homolog of the above six proteins was found to be present (see for example the lack of a TNLP in the phage D3-like and T5-like tips below), homologs were searched for in other parts of the genome, but none were found.

+<strong>2.
+Identification of groups of distantly related proteins with similar sequence.</strong>  The panel phages were examined independently by hidden Markov model analysis (Finn et al., 2011) and systematic reiterative PsiBLAST searches (Altschul et al. 1997) of the panel phages to identify sets of more closely related proteins or “sequence types” encoded by the genes in their tail tip gene regions.
+These methods identify homologs that are very different in amino acid sequence, and they converged on similar protein sets.
+The different sequence types for a given protein were usually not recognizably related through 2-3 sequential rounds of PsiBLAST searches; the different sequence types of a protein are typically 10-20% identical in amino acid sequence (see below).
+Intra-group diversity was also revealed as the subtypes revealed in the PsiBLAST analysis (tables S1 and S2).

+<strong>3.
+Similar polypeptide folds indicate ancient homology and thus likely similar function.</strong>  Polypeptide fold predictions were made on-line at the implementation of AlphaFold3 (Jumper et al. 2024; Abramson et al. 2024}) for proteins representative of each of the sequence types and subtypes determined in the previous step.
+These were examined manually in UCSF ChimeraX v1.6 for fold similarities and domain content differences.
+We assume that sequence types with very similar predicted folds are in fact ancient homologs and therefore almost certainly have similar specific functions in tail tip assembly.

+<p>We believe that this extensive analysis resulted in the successful identification of all previously unrecognized DTs, THs, TNLPs, THIs and CFs encoded by the 429 panel phages, and further searches with the sequence types thus identified did not find any homologs encoded by genes outside the tail tip cluster of the panel phages.
+In the Results section we describe the diversity of each of the six tail tip proteins in our phage panel and discuss them in terms of their detailed functions; we believe there are no other nearly universally present tail tip proteins (discussed below).</p>